pkrog/bash-lib/README.md

 ## testthat

-`testthat` library is a test library for testing bash functions and programs.
+The `testthat` library is a test library for testing bash functions and programs.

 When inside a test script, you have first to define context:
 ```bash